 Marseille is the third largest metropolitan area in France.
 And yet it can seem like a quiet little fishing village.
 Over the last 2,600 years, Marseille has built a rich, colorful atmosphere enhanced by the fresh sea air, ancient architectural foundations, incredible art and amazing food.
 The local fish market sells the daily catch, and the economy is quite dependent upon the sea.

 Less than 30 minutes away, the ancient fishing village of Cassis is bordered by stunning red rock cliffs.
 A walk through the old streets reveals buildings dating back to the 16th century, some lovingly restored in the colorful pastels of Provence.
 The town and harbor have maintained its style and charm, and your stomach will relish the bounty of the sea.

-With your Eurail France Rail Pass, journey Provence from the interior's rolling hills to the seaside's end.
+With your Eurail France Pass, journey Provence from the interior's rolling hills to the seaside's end.
 The train will move fast – creating a kaleidoscope of color as you canvas the region.
 Provence will make a lifelong impression on your traveler's soul.